thuld/CrmFetchKit/README.md

 ````javascript
 CrmFetchKit.Fetch(query);
 ````
-To executed the operation in synchronous mode, the last paramter must be set to `false` when invoking the function
+To executed the operation in synchronous mode, the last parameter must be set to `false` when invoking the function
 ````javascript
 CrmFetchKit.Fetch(query, false);
 ````